-Permanent Student Records
+Permanent Student Records Include:

+- Original Application

+- Health Records

+- Enrollment Checklist

+- Counseling Reports

+- Credit by Demonstrated Comp.
+Documentation

+- Disciplinary Records

-Original Application Health Records Enrollment Checklist Counseling Reports Credit by Demonstrated Comp.
-Documentation Disciplinary Records Original Transcripts (from each institution attended) FERPA consent form ASSET scores when applicable Christian Service Forms
+- Original Transcripts (from each institution attended)

+- FERPA consent for ASSET scores when applicable

+- Christian Service Forms

 All Permanent Student (physical) records are held for a total of three years; all records are permanently stored to the cloud and protected by a third-party IT servicer.